zhihailiu/alf-virtual-topic-event-handlers/README.md

 # Alfresco Java SDK Event Handler Application as Competing Consumers

-The "competing consumers" issue with Alfresco Java SDK Event API is best described [here](https://github.com/Alfresco/alfresco-java-sdk/issues/58) by Jeff Potts.
+The "competing consumers" issue with Alfresco Java SDK Event API can be found [here](https://github.com/Alfresco/alfresco-java-sdk/issues/58).

 Let's say I create an application that generates a thumbnail after a PDF document is uploaded.
 I deploy three instances of the application for high availablity and better performance.
 Upon a PDF document upload, each of the three instances will receive an event then create thumbnail, while I really just need one of them to do that.
 The reason is that Alfresco Event API uses ActiveMQ Topic behind the scene.